Film Spoilers and

 Thelma and Louise Evaded Arrest and Surrender by Suicidally Driving Their Convertible Into the Grand Canyon

-In the film's conclusion, before the two fugitives drove their 1966 Ford Thunderbird convertible into the Grand Canyon (and oblivion), Thelma had urged: "Let's not get caught...
-Let's keep goin'."
-Louise asked: "You sure?"
+In the film's conclusion, before the two fugitives drove their 1966 Ford Thunderbird convertible into the Grand Canyon (and oblivion), Thelma had urged that they not give up:

-They kissed each other, and then grasped hands as they met their fate, taking off in a swirl of dust.
+They kissed each other, and then grasped hands as they met their fate, taking off in a swirl of dust before plunging over the canyon's cliff edge.

 Greatest Movie Plot Twists, Spoilers and Surprise Endings